brandlewco/blumberg-law/content/pages/index.md

       backgroundSize: cover
       backgroundPosition: center
       opacity: 100
-  - elementId: home-content
+  - elementId: ''
     colors: colors-a
     variant: variant-a
     title: >+
-      ## Bruce Blumberg is one of Phoenix, Arizona's leading Criminal Defense
+      <h2 class="text-2xl">Bruce Blumberg is one of Phoenix, Arizona's leading Criminal Defense
-      Attorneys, with the skills and experience you need when facing the fight of your life.
+      Attorneys, with the skills and experience you need when facing the fight of your life.</h2>
     subtitle: ''
-    text: >-
+    text: >+
       <div class="flex flex-col lg:flex-row justify-between items-start gap-12
       text-base text-left font-sans">